github/docs/content/actions/learn-github-actions/contexts.md

 - start with `a-Z` or `_`.
 - be followed by `a-Z` `0-9` `-` or `_`.

-Attempting to dereference a non-existent property will evaluate to an empty string.
+If you attempt to dereference a non-existent property, it will evaluate to an empty string.

 ### Determining when to use contexts